 Battery Committed by a Deadly Weapon

 Battery committed by means of a deadly weapon is also felony battery.
 Under Indiana’s laws, a deadly weapon is any:

 - taser or stun gun, or

-- other weapon (including a biological weapon), animal, or material capable of causing serious bodily injury in the way it is used or intended to be used.
+- other weapon (including a biological weapon), destructive device, animal, or material capable of causing serious bodily injury in the way it is used or intended to be used.

 The law exempts tasers, stun guns, gas, and other devices used by law enforcement officers in the course of the officers’ official duties.

 Objects such as knives or attack dogs might be considered deadly weapons if used in such a way that serious injury could result.

 (Ind.
 Code Ann. §§ 35-41-2-86, 35-42-2-1.)

 Indiana’s laws also punish more severely any battery that causes bodily injury (any injury, including pain) when the victim is: